fbpx

 • Was the motorcyclist driving too dangerously for the weather conditions at the time of the accident?

-• Did the driver of the automobile fail to see the motorcyclist while changing lanes?
+• Did the automobile driver fail to see the motorcyclist while changing lanes?

-• Did either driver fail to use a turn signal or otherwise obey traffic lights and/or signs?
+• Did either driver fail to use a turn signal or otherwise obey traffic lights and signs?

 • Did either vehicle fail to yield the right of way?